-China Logistic Infrastructure
+China Logistics Infrastructure

 Cross-border eCommerce Bonded Warehousing

 Cross-border eCommerce started mainly via sales of Chinese individuals living abroad, and offering foreign products on Taobao.
 In response to the outburst of this semi-legal cross-border shipments from overseas individuals, the Chinese government assigned 6 cross-border eCommerce comprehensive pilot cities in 2012.
-These comprehensive pilot zones are designated areas, generally near large trading ports, which provide a favourable business environment and infrastructure for cross-border eCommerce.
+These comprehensive pilot zones are designated areas, generally near large trading ports, which provide a favorable business environment and infrastructure for cross-border eCommerce.
 The main feature of these pilot zones are the so-called bonded warehouses.

 A bonded warehouse is a building or secured area in a special customs supervision area in China in which dutiable goods are stored before payment of duties.
 This usually ensures products arrive more quickly.

-Under the bonded warehouse model products are imported in bulk into approved cross-border eCommerce warehouse zones in China.
-After which, the products clear customs once Chinese consumers place an order on a registered cross-border eCommerce site/platform.
-Products which are listed on the Positive Lists may be imported and the benefit is that faster product registration and easier customs clearance will apply.
-Additionally, foreign merchants can postpone import duty and VAT charges till a more convenient time – at time of actual sale.
-The image below presents a graphical overview of the processes in the bonded warehouse model.
+Under the bonded warehouse model, products are imported in bulk into approved cross-border eCommerce warehouse zones across China.
+After this, the products clear customs once Chinese consumers place an order on a registered cross-border eCommerce site/platform.
+Products which are listed on the Positive ListA must-know thing before you sell to China online: China issued a “Positive List” for cross-border eCommerce.
+Search to find whether your product is listed!Positive List may be imported and the benefit is that faster product registration and easier customs clearance will apply.
+Additionally, foreign merchants can conveniently postpone import duty and VAT charges until the actual time of sale.

 Cross-border eCommerce Tax Reforms

 Prior to the policy revision, purchases through cross-border eCommerce for ‘personal use’ were subject to personal parcel tax.
-The parcel tax was exempted if if the tax payable amount was below 50 RMB.
+The parcel tax was exempted if the tax payable amount was below 50 RMB.

 In combination with the tax policy reform the Chinese authorities published two versions of the “Positive List”, replacing the previous “Negative List”, which limits the scope of goods that can be sold through cross-border eCommerce.
 In accordance with the positive lists only goods with HS codes can be imported and sold via CBEC, whereas all other goods must be imported under the general trade model.